-In his recent article ‘The Commitment Secret’, Dr. Kenneth Reid challenged us to commit to an ongoing process of self-improvement and today, to that end, I’d like to consider trade risk.
+In his recent article ‘The Commitment Secret’, Dr. Kenneth Reid challenged us to commit to an ongoing process of self-improvement.
+In today’s article, we want to consider the topic of trade risk.

 Do you clearly define the point at which you will exit a trade if it goes against you?

-If we trade without defining the point at which we will exit that trade, then it is not possible to calculate the financial risk of that trade and consequently we are then risking our entire account, which would not only be extremely bad for our pocket but would also cause us a great deal of emotional pain and psychological damage.
+If we trade without pre-defined exit points, our risk is infinite.
+As such, it is impossible to calculate the financial risk of that trade, and exposes our entire account to risk.
+Not only is this extremely bad for our pocket, but it’s also a source of a immense emotional pain and psychological damage.

-In this scenario, at what point would we exit the trade and by then how big will that loss be?
+In this scenario, where would we exit the trade, and by then how big will that loss be?

 Do you clearly define how much of your account you will risk on each trade?

-If I enter a trade with the same lot size for each currency pair then I am not defining my risk because each currency pair has a different cost per pip.
-For example, one standard lot on the EURGBP is around $12.80 per pip whereas one standard lot on the GBPAUD is around $7.50 per pip, so the risk on the two trades is not the same with an equal lot size.
+If I enter a trade with the same lot size for each currency pair, then I am not defining my risk.
+Why?
+Because each currency pair has a different cost per pip.
+For example, one standard lot on the EURGBP is around $12.80 per pip, whereas one standard lot on the GBPAUD is around $7.50 per pip.
+So the risk on the two trades is not the same with an equal lot size.